Maurone76/standalon-automatic-pnp-feeder/README.md

 New standalon-automatic-pnp-feeder

-in progress
+Design of a fully autonomous pick and place feeder, useful for adding Chinese-made benchtop pick and place power supplies (e.g. tvm802) and for DIY projects such as OpenPnP and more.

-Project of a completely standalon pick and place feeder, also useful for adding feeders to Chinese-made countertop pick and places (e.g. tvm802)
+Project under update.